Street Litter

-How much is a fixed penalty notice?
+How much is a Fixed Penalty Notice?

-Disputing a Fixed Penalty Notice
+Can I dispute a Fixed Penalty Notice

 Representations will not be considered on the basis that:

-- it was the first time you committed the offence;
+• it was the first time you committed the offence

 I don't agree that I committed the offence for which I have received a fixed penalty notice.
 Can I refuse to pay it?